noelherrick/phaxio-java/QUICKSTART.md

 ### Getting supported countries

-If you want to know what countries are supported by com.phaxio.Phaxio, you can call this method:
+If you want to know what countries are supported by Phaxio, you can call this method:

     List<Country> supportedCountries = phaxio.public.supportedCountry.list();